ML-Bioinfo-CEITEC/paper_FineTuning_Transformers_For_Genomic_Tasks/cnn_experiments/README.md

 ## Folder structure
 - `datasets` contains the benchmark datasets
 - `docs` contains scripts and notebooks that have been used for creation of benchmarks
+- `experiments/utils` contains the script and notebook to run the experiments
 - `src/genomic_benchmarks` contains our package handling the genomic datasets